 Another element of Florida law worth knowing about when considering a premises liability claim in Largo is the statute of limitations for personal injury litigation.

-Under Florida Statutes §95.11(3), most people injured by someone else’s negligence have four years after discovering their injuries to start any lawsuit they intend to file, or they may be barred permanently from ever getting civil compensation for that incident.
+Under Florida Statutes §95.11(3), most people injured by someone else’s negligence have two years after discovering their injuries to start any lawsuit they intend to file, or they may be barred permanently from ever getting civil compensation for that incident.
 As a seasoned premises liability lawyer in Largo could explain, though, there are exceptions to this rule, most notably when the injured party is a minor child.

 Get in Touch with a Largo Premises Liability Attorney